-- For those that do not know what is Retropie, RetroPie builds upon Raspbian, EmulationStation, RetroArch and other projects which allow you to turn your Raspberry Pi not only to a retro-gaming station, but also as an awesome one-stop entertainment system.
+RetroPie builds upon Raspbian, EmulationStation, RetroArch and other projects which allow you to turn your Raspberry Pi not only into a retro-gaming station but also as an awesome one-stop entertainment system.

-- The Retropie not only act as an EmulationStation where you can launch and play your games, it also features KODI which is a personal media center which means you now, not only have games, but you have access to movies, songs and many more!
+The Retropie not only act as an EmulationStation where you can launch and play your games, it also features KODI which is a personal media centre that means you now, not only have games, but you have access to movies, songs and many more!

-We recommend the Raspberry Pi 4 due its processing speeds and performance.
-You can still use the older versions of the Raspberry Pi but it may not have full game compatibly and speed.
+We recommend the Raspberry Pi 4 due to its processing speeds and performance.
+You can still use the older versions of the Raspberry Pi, but it may not have full game compatibly and speed.

-- This starter kit has all the basic essentials like:
+This starter kit has all the basic essentials, including:

 - Raspberry Pi 4 Computer Model B 4GB